ivorking/phonepage/README.md

 ### Notes on solution

 The company website was used as a reference for some aspects of this page, where it was necessary to achieve an exact match to the brief.
 This was so the task could be completed quickly.
-Copying source code fromm the company website was kept to a minimum to keep the exercise interesting for everyone concerned.

 * For the sake of speed and simplicity, a single page JS, HTML, CSS, jQuery solution has been selected.
 I have minimised the use of additional libraries and frameworks in the interests of time.
 * I have used a simple liquid layout approach.
 I have avoided fixed widths.
-This means the page won't render exactly as per the provided reference image, but it will more easily resize for different screen sizes.
+This means the page won't render exactly as per the provided reference image, but it will more easily resize for different screen sizes (some smaller screen sizes included in CSS).
 * See console log and in-code comments for details of the solution.

-### Features I would add with additional time
+### Features I would add with more time
 * This solution could be created as a React component, for integration into a larger app/website (this would be the recommended approach).
 This could also utilise a node.js server for the phone data.
 * If using React I would rewrite the jQuery as pure JS selector statements.
-* Ordinarily I would incorporate bootstrap for CSS styling, but for simplicity I did not implement Bootstrap here.
+* Ordinarily I would incorporate bootstrap/reactstrap for CSS styling, but for simplicity I did not implement Bootstrap here.
-* For exact reproduction of relative element positions I would use a more time consuming fixed width layout, with changes for smaller browser windows at set points (for mobile).
+* For exact reproduction of relative positions I would use a more time consuming fixed width layout.
 * I would change the number of stars appearing depending on the product.

 ## Build process

+No extensive build process was used due to this being a relatively small task.
+However, it did include:

+* Initial layout and design using a liquid layout with divs and tables, referring to Chrome Dev Tools and using Pesticide plugins for accuracy.
+* Code quality checking & review - ESLint was used for this.
+* Version control via GitHub.
+* Check that all commenting is in place and redundant or commented out code removed.
+* Final browser checking - responsive design, other browsers.

+If this was part of a larger project, my build process would have included:
+* Initial timeline, project management aspects.
+* Unit testing - would ordinarily include tests for expected outcomes (using e.g. Jasmine, Mocha, Jest)
+* Minification of key libraries used (e.g. jQuery).
+* Checking other aspects - optimising load times, security of libraries used.

 ## Copyright